Social Anthropology/Anthropologie Sociale

 Eduardo Viveiros de Castro (Museu Nacional, Rio de Janeiro, Brazil)

 Helena Wulff (Stockholm University, Sweden)

-Printed journal - how to opt out
+Printed journal - how to opt in

 Remember, to access the journal online you need to affiliate your membership on Wiley Online Library.

 Before you can do this you will need to be registered on Wiley Online Library, so if you are not, follow this link: onlinelibrary.wiley.com click on ‘Log In/Register’ in the top right hand corner and follow the instructions to register.
 It’s a quick and easy process!